Kalmat/EWMHlib/README.md

 ### Properties and Messages functions

-This set of functions will allow to directly query and control application or root windows, without the need of instantiation their corresponding classes described above.
-These are very similar to their Xlib equivalent functions (more complex to use), but they add some useful help in order to handle values, atoms and so on.
+This set of functions will allow to directly query and control application or root windows, without the need of instantiating their corresponding classes described above.

+These are very similar to their Xlib equivalent functions (more complex to use), and therefore will allow custom, more advanced, perhaps more specific and/or non fully EWMH standard features; but they add some useful help in order to simplify handling values, atoms and so on.

 |  Property functions  |
 |:--------------------:|